Arc-eye hawkfish

-The arc-eye hawkfish (Paracirrhites arcatus), the ringeye hawkfish, horseshoe hawkfish or whiteline hawkfish, is a species of marine ray-finned fish, a hawkfish belonging to the family Cirrhitidae.
+The arc-eye hawkfish, ringeye hawkfish, horseshoe hawkfish, or whiteline hawkfish (Paracirrhites arcatus), is a species of marine fish in the family Cirrhitidae (hawkfishes).
 It is found in shallow waters in the tropical Indo-Pacific on reefs, resting on coral heads much of the time.

 Taxonomy

 The arc-eye hawkfish was first formally described in 1829 as Cirrhites arcatus by the French zoologist Georges Cuvier with the type locality given as Mauritius.
 The specific name arcatus means "arched", an allusion which Cuvier did not explain but it may refer to the horseshoe shaped mark behind the eye.
 Some authorities treat Paracirrhites amblycephalus as a valid species but Fishbase treats this taxon as a synonym of P. arcatus.